Kent State Golden Flashes: Women's basketball

 The women's basketball team, which began play during the 1975–1976 season, also plays home games at the Memorial Athletic and Convocation Center.
-Currently, they are coached by Bob Lindsay, who has been with Kent State for 21 seasons as of 2009–2010.
-They have seven MAC East titles, six MAC overall titles, and four MAC tournament titles.
-In addition, they have five NCAA tournament appearances, the most recent being in 2002, and one WNIT appearance.
-Kent State has appeared in eleven MAC Tournament championship games (tied for most appearances with Toledo), including seven in a row from 1996–2002.
-In fact, the 1996–2001 MAC title games all featured Kent State vs. Toledo.
-In 1998, Kent State became one of only two MAC schools (Bowling Green being the other) to complete the regular season and tournament with a perfect record, going 18-0 in the regular season and winning the conference tournament.
-Prior to the start of the 2009–2010 season, Kent State had an overall record of 535-387 and a MAC record of 280-179.
+Since 2016, they are coached by Todd Starkey.
+They have nine MAC East titles, six MAC overall titles, and four MAC tournament titles.
+In addition, they have six NCAA tournament appearances, the most recent being in 2024, and three WNIT appearances.
+Kent State has appeared in 12 MAC Tournament championship games, including seven in a row from 1996 through 2002.
+In fact, the 1996 to 2001 MAC title games all featured Kent State vs. Toledo.
+In 1998, Kent State became one of only two MAC schools to complete the regular season and tournament with a perfect record, going 18-0 in the regular season and winning the conference tournament.